louisfaury/cruxponent/content/post/successor_2.md

 So far, we have assumed that the feature map $\phi$ and the reward vector $\theta$ is known.
-The former assumption is checked when state featurisation is "easy"; _e.g._ by building event detectors for picking up a relevant object, moving into a speficif direction, etc. Once we have a feature map, estimating $\theta$ for a given reward signal can anively be achieved by regression on some buffered data.
+The former assumption is checked when state featurisation is "easy"; _e.g._ by building event detectors for picking up a relevant object, moving into a specific direction, etc. Once we have a feature map, estimating $\theta$ for a given reward signal can naively be achieved by regression on some buffered data.

 However, in general, designing $\phi$ from scratch is arguably hard.
 It is desirable to extract it directly from data, _e.g._ some trajectories collected arbitrarily,